Lin Wen-tang

+Career

-Lin turned professional in 1996, and won for the first time as at the 1998 Hsin Fong Open, a non-tour event in his home country.
+In 1996, Lin turned professional.
+He won for the first time as at the 1998 Hsin Fong Open, a non-tour event in his home country.
 He has played on the Asian Tour since 1998 and has won four titles, his first coming in 2006 at the Taiwan Open.
 His second Asian Tour victory came in 2007 at the Brunei Open, and in 2008 he won the inaugural Asian Tour International in Thailand.

 In April 2008, Lin reached the top 100 of the Official World Golf Rankings, and then in November, he recorded the biggest win of his career at the UBS Hong Kong Open, a European Tour co-sanctioned event, defeating Rory McIlroy and Francesco Molinari in a playoff.
 The win earned Lin a two-year exemption on the European Tour.
 He finished 2008 in the world top 50 to qualify for the 2009 Masters.